mattermost/docs/source/administration/config-settings.rst

 This button reconnects to the database listed in the configuration settings.
 All old connections are closed after 20s.

-The workflow for failover without downing the server is to change the database line in the config.json file, click **Reload Configuration from Disk** in the Environment > Database section then click **Recycle Database Connections**.
+The workflow for failover without downing the server is to change the database line in the config.json file, click **Reload Configuration from Disk** in the **Environment > Database** section, then click **Recycle Database Connections**.

 ________